A busy Swindon pub since 1825

 Standing right next to the main westward road out of the centre of Swindon, The Runner captures a huge passing trade, with business people and visitors mixing with locals, especially those from nearby Rushy Platt.

-Totally refurbished in 2013 - and the name shortened from The Running Horse - the atmosphere is always of a busy pub serving food and drink throughout the day.
+The atmosphere is always of a busy pub serving food and drink throughout the day.

 - Pool table